pgexperts/accidentalDBA/README.md

 ===============

 The exercises have not been tested on a 32-bit VM.
 However, they are expected to work.
-The way to switch to 32-bit is:

-1. open the file "VagrantFile" in a text editor
-2. comment out the 64-bit version of the box command, and uncomment the 32-bit version
-3. save
-4. run "vagrant up"

 If it does not work on a 32-bit machine, please contact josh@pgexperts.com.

 According to one attendee, pgbadger does not install on the 32-bit version.